julianlam/feps/fep/5e53/fep-5e53.md

   "type": "Note",
   "content": "Don't surveil me bro",
   "xRobotsTag": "noai",
-  "secGPC": 1
+  "SPC": 1
 }
 ```

 A recipient SHOULD process the content and metadata of the object as if the recipient had received it
 over an HTTP connection with the corresponding header.

- * `secGPC`: process as if the object has been received with the `Sec-GPC` HTTP request header.
+ * `SPC`: process as if the object has been received in an HTTP connection with the `Sec-GPC` HTTP request header.

  * `xRobotsTag`: process as if the object had been received with an `X-Robots-Tag` HTTP response header
     with a value equal to this property.